North Carolina Dog-Friendly Travel Guide

 Located in Carolina Beach is Freeman Park, which is one of the most dog-friendly beaches along the North Carolina coast.
 Seagrasses, dunes, and gorgeous vistas await at Freeman Park and the best part is that your dog is welcome to join you for a day on the beach.

 Your dog has to be leashed if you’re visiting April through September.
-But, they’re permitted to be off-leash October through March, as long as they have mastered basic voice commands.
+But, they’re permitted to be off-leash from October through March, as long as they have mastered basic voice commands.

 4. North Carolina Museum of Art Park